The Origins of the Ottoman Empire

 To the east, the Ottomans pressed their claims against the other Turkish principalities.
 Declaring themselves to be heirs of the Seljuks, they fought and won their struggles against the Beys of Sivas and Karaman.
 In 1387, Murad marched against, the old capital of the Seljuks, defeated the house of Karaman and completed his conquest of Anatolia.
 Meanwhile, the Balkan front was far from quiet.
 In 1386, the Serbs were in open rebellion and were supported in their uprising by the kings of Bosnia and Bulgaria.
 Murad marched against Bulgaria in 1387.
 Bulgaria was occupied and Shishman, the King of Bulgaria was expelled.
 Continuing his advance, Murad met the Serbian army at the Battle of Kosova in June 1389.
 In a pitched battle the Serbs were defeated and the last resistance to Turkish rule in the Balkans was crushed.
 Murad himself was fatally wounded in the Battle of Kosova and was succeeded by his son Bayazid, who is referred to as Yildirim in Turkish.

 By the time Murad died in 1389, he had laid the foundations of a fledging empire in Anatolia and southeastern Europe.
 The city of Constantinople remained as an island in this sea, only because the Byzantine Emperor had accepted the over-lordship of the Turks.
 Political centralization had begun, which was in time to embrace all of West Asia, North Africa and southeastern.
-The spirit of the ghazis which won and founded this empire was to last for centuries and make it the pre-eminent military power in the world until the 17th century.
+The spirit of the ghazis which won and founded this empire was to last for centuries and make it a principal military power in the world until the 17th century.